ucb-cyarp/vitis/src/docs/generator.md

    Creates ContextVariableUpdate nodes which are used to update the context variable(s) of context root nodes.
 The most concrete example is that the output of a Mux must be updated by one of the mutually exclusive input contexts in each itteration.
 This is done after EnabledSubSystem expansion so that any movement of the EnableOutput and EnableInput nodes is considered when placing the ContextVariableUpdate nodes.
-This is handled by Design::createContextVariableUpdateNodes
+This is handled by ContextPasses::createContextVariableUpdateNodes

 9. Discover Partition Crossings: